snap-stanford/miner-data/Protein-Protein/README.txt

 ***** IMPORTANT: STRING v10 contains 1,847,117,370 edges and therefore takes a long time to process.
-      when adding interactions from another dataset (to the same miner-protein-protein-20160521.tsv file), please use the snap_id_counter_start argument to set the starting snap id to 1,847,117,370; otherwise, we must read through the entire file to get a starting id.
+      when adding interactions from another dataset (to the same miner-protein-protein-20160521.tsv file), please use the snap_id_counter_start argument to set the starting snap id to 1,847,117,370; otherwise, the entire file is read to get a starting id.

 How to create crossnet tables from the STRING database (assumes mode tables not already created):